 - Perform various techniques in molecular biology such as: RNA and Western Blots.

-- Maintenance of data sets, lab supplies, and general lab operations.
+- Maintenance of animal colonies, data sets, lab supplies, and general lab operations.

 - Manages resources/supplies and coordinates research projects to achieve specific goals and timetables.